Domain-Specific Multi-Level IR Rewriting for GPU: Evaluation

 \section{Evaluation}

-We evaluate the Open Earth Compiler on real-world stencil programs derived from the most performance critical parts of the FV3 climate model and compare its performance to state-of-the-art code generation techniques.
+We evaluate the Open Earth Compiler on real-world stencil programs derived from the most performance critical parts of the COSMO and FV3 climate models and compare its performance to state-of-the-art code generation frameworks.